barbazul/1kfa/mod_guide_gm.md

 > We'll start with the mandatory stuff, first of all, everyone gets 2
 > Pack cards.
 You can use these with the "Good Thing I Brought..." move.

 Give each player 2 Pack cards.
-Pack cards are just white-side red cards.
+Pack cards are just white-side green cards.

 > Next, does anyone have a Move Card that has a "RECEIVE CARDS" tag on it?